 - documentation on the SIGIR website.

-In addition to the Test of Time Award winner, the committee will select up to three honorable mentions presented at SIGIR 2004.
+In addition to the Test of Time Award winner, the committee will select up to three honorable mentions among the full papers from SIGIR 2010.

 The award is selected by a committee composed of past Program Committee chairs as well as a Test of Time Award chair selected by the Executive Committee.
-This year’s committee will be announced in the coming weeks.
+The members of this year’s committee are listed at the end of this page.

 The committee will select a subset of the candidates to evaluate for the award.
 Of the qualifying papers, the top 5 papers from the SIGIR main conference ranked by citation according to the ACM Digital Library will automatically be nominated for consideration.* This year’s automatically nominated papers are listed below.
 In addition, we encourage nominations from the community of papers not automatically selected.
 Nominations should include,

-- names of at least three members of the community who endorse the nomination.
+- the names and full contact details of at least three members of the community who endorse the nomination

 None of the endorsers may have a conflict of interest with the paper.
 A definition of what constitutes a conflict can be found below.